Architecture Guidelines: Modular Monolith & Domain-Driven Design โ

 - Reference by ID: Aggregate roots in one context must only store the ID (UUID/String) of entities in another context (e.g.,

-commerce.bookingsstorestrip_id, not a relational mapping). - Read-Only SQL Views: When a context requires data owned by another context, utilize schema-bound SQL Views (e.g., Commerce querying a simplified
+commerce.tour_offeringsstorestour_departure_idas a plain UUID column โ no FK constraint tobackoffice.tour_departures). - Read-Only SQL Views: When a context requires data owned by another context, utilize schema-bound SQL Views (e.g., the dispatch availability view joining

 Every domain table carries tenant_id UUID NOT NULL referencing backoffice.operators.
 Two layers enforce isolation.
 See tenant-isolation-strategy ADR.